rook/rook/Documentation/CRDs/Cluster/external-cluster/external-cluster.md

 ### 1. Create all users and keys

-Run the python script [create-external-cluster-resources.py](https://github.com/rook/rook/blob/master/deploy/examples/create-external-cluster-resources.py) for creating all users and keys.
+Run the python script [create-external-cluster-resources.py](https://github.com/rook/rook/blob/master/deploy/examples/external/create-external-cluster-resources.py) for creating all users and keys.

 ```console
 python3 create-external-cluster-resources.py --rbd-data-pool-name <pool_name> --cephfs-filesystem-name <filesystem-name> --rgw-endpoint  <rgw-endpoint> --namespace <namespace> --format bash
 ```

-* `--namespace`: Namespace where CephCluster will run, for example `rook-ceph-external`
+* `--namespace`: Namespace where CephCluster will run, for example `rook-ceph`
 * `--format bash`: The format of the output
 * `--rbd-data-pool-name`: The name of the RBD data pool
 * `--alias-rbd-data-pool-name`: Provides an alias for the  RBD data pool name, necessary if a special character is present in the pool name such as a period or underscore